MrHedmad/blog/content/posts/future_research.md

 The researchers leave the data with the data stewards, and may begin writing the manuscript for the publication process.

-The data steward then begins working on archival and long-term preservation of the data.
+The data steward then begins working on archival and long-term preservation of the data, including the determination of access policies and other FAIR-enabling infrastructural choices.
 According to the FIPs, data archival packages are created for the data that requires to be archived (the Discard problem can be re-evaluated here), and expiration dates (if needed) are placed on the data (see, for instance, Access-based lifetime determination).
+Data archival packages are collections of data, metadata, identifiers and generally all knowledge that is required for the data to be archived, including all of the information for its effective later reuse.

 When archival packages are ready, they are deposited in the relevant repositories.
 It is useful to create a space to collate all identifiers of all the data created in a specific project, to preserve the identity of the project itself.
 A way to do this might be through Nanopublications (see later).
 While project identity is not necessarily useful for data reuse, it might be needed for quality evaluation and authorship rights in the later phases.